See the Pen Slidey Background by Katy DeCorah (@katydecorah) on CodePen.

-Each box above is an anchor tag with a linear-gradient
+Each box below is an anchor tag with a linear-gradient

 .
 On hover, the background-position